Antifungal Medications

 • Bone marrow suppression

-Amphotericin B also may blunt the erythropoietin response and cause anemia.
+Amphotericin B may blunt the erythropoietin response and cause anemia.
 Hepatotoxicity or other untoward effects are unusual.

 Azole Antifungals